What is the summer program?

 International applicants may apply if they have a visa that would allow them to enter and stay in the United States for the program, but LaunchX does not offer student visas or support applying for visas.
 Visas also vary from country to country, and our office is not international visa experts, so we are not equipped to answer questions on whether or not your visa will allow you to attend.

-Many international students come to LaunchX using tourist/ B1 visas.
+Many international students for our other locations come to LaunchX using tourist/ B1 visas.
 Of course, this can vary by country, so be sure to check the specifics of your location.

 If you’re uncertain about how your school marks translate to the US grading or GPA system, not to worry.
 Help LaunchX to calibrate your school’s grading system as much as possible.
 You simply need to submit enough material to allow our admissions team to gauge your academic strength—and don’t be afraid to provide extra explanations so that it’s clear what each of your marks means.

 What application materials are needed?